ariadnavigo/sline/README.md

 you want to follow this route, make sure your project has access to a compatible implementation of ``strlcpy()`` or make use of the one included in sline itself.

-## API manuals

-sline's API is very simple.
-You may refer to the sline(3) manual page for an overview on how to use its main subroutine.
-Other subroutines are listed under the _See also_ section on that manual page.

 ## Contributing